brainhack-school2023/st-onge_project/README.md

 #### Why NODDI for Parkinson's disease?
 - Literature has shown an interest in diffusion MRI to identify potential Parkinson's disease biomarkers in brain images (Zhang et al., 2012)
-- et al. (2012) found links between neurite morphology and other neurodegenerative diseases, such as multiple sclerosis
+- Links have been found between neurite morphology and other neurodegenerative diseases, such as multiple sclerosis (Zhang et al., 2012)

 #### Why spinal cord images for Parkinson's disease biomarkers?
 - Spinal cord lesions have been recorded in Parkinson's disease patients (Tredici et al., 2012)